devopsdays-kc/devopsdayskc-docs/docs/team-admin/operating-procedures/getting-work-done/tasks.md

 The tasks should be regularly updated with progress, and if there are any blockers, those should be noted in the task, and then the task should have the <Highlight color="#d73a4a">blocked</Highlight> label added.
 If a task is blocked, it should be moved back to **Todo** and the blocker should be noted in the task.

 You can mention other team members in the task by using the `@` symbol and typing their GitHub username.
 This will notify them that they have been mentioned in the task.

+### Finalizing work on a task

+When the task has finished